Chain-link fence for Residential and Commercial Properties

 4. Additional Features:

-Consider privacy slats, barbed wire topping (for commercial use), or decorative post caps to customize your fence.
+For privacy fence usage, consider privacy slats, barbed wire topping (for commercial use), or decorative post caps to customize your fence.

 5. Professional vs. DIY Installation: